Why Trust OMD?

 1. Education and Teaching

-Education is one of Mississippi’s most vital fields.
-K-12 schools across the state face teacher and administrator shortages, creating demand for qualified educators.
-Earning a Master of Education (MEd) or Master of Arts in Teaching (MAT) can help you obtain advanced licensure, move into leadership roles, or specialize in high-need areas like special education or science, technology, engineering, and mathematics (STEM) teaching.
+Education remains one of Mississippi’s most critical fields, with ongoing shortages of teachers and administrators.
+A Master of Education (MEd) or Master of Arts in Teaching (MAT) can lead to advanced licensure, leadership roles, or specialization in high-need areas such as special education or STEM.

 2. Business Administration and Management